Dig: Harry Spike | Curated by Eva Karkut-Law

-Cob Gallery presents Dig, the debut solo exhibition by Harry Spike, curated by Eva Karkut-Law.
+Cob Gallery presents Dig, the debut solo exhibition by Harry Spike curated by Eva Karkut-Law.

 Materials and surfaces are pushed and played with by Spike.
 Using gouache, ink, pastel, acrylics, and oils on paper, board, and canvas - he employs a process of addition and erasure to create a gradual build-up of form, light, and color.
 Layers of paint are applied and then scraped off leaving a ghostly wash of colour.
 Conte crayons are used like watercolors and paintbrushes like colored pencils, resulting in a creative practice firmly rooted in drawing.